Iain Macleod: Cambridge and cards

 In 1932, Macleod went up to Gonville and Caius College, Cambridge, where he read history.
-His only recorded speech at the Cambridge Union Society was in his first term against the Ottawa agreement – his biographer comments that although not too much should be made of this, it suggests a lack of sentimental attachment to the Empire.
-He took no other part in student politics, but spent much of his time reading poetry and playing bridge, both for the University (he helped to found the Cambridge University Bridge Society) and at Crockfords and in the West End.
+His only recorded speech at the Cambridge Union Society was in his first term against the Ottawa agreement.
+He took no other part in student politics and was an indifferent student, preferring to read poetry and play bridge, both for the University and at Crockfords and in the West End.
 He graduated with a Lower Second in 1935.

 A bridge connection with the chairman of the printing company De La Rue earned him a job offer.
-However, he devoted most of his energies to bridge and, by 1936, was an international bridge player.
-He was one of the great British bridge players.
+However, he neglected his professional life and focused on gambling, by 1936, was an international bridge player.
 He won the Gold Cup in 1937, with teammates Maurice Harrison-Gray (Capt), Skid Simon, Jack Marx and Colin Harding.

-At a time when average male earnings were around £200 per annum (around £11,000 at 2016 prices) and he was earning around £150 per annum at De La Rue, Macleod sometimes made £100 in a night gambling, but on another occasion had to borrow £100 from his father to pay his debts.
-Macleod was often too tired to work in the mornings after gambling for much of the night, although he tended to perk up as the day went on; he was popular with colleagues and on at least one occasion mucked in to work overtime for a last-minute order for Chinese banknotes.
-His biographer comments that he "might have stayed" had he found the work more interesting, but after tolerating him for a number of years De La Rue sacked him in 1938.
+However, he sometimes had to borrow money from his father to cover his gambling debts.
+Macleod's time at De La Rue was undistinguished and marred by frequent absenteeism and a poor work ethic; after tolerating him for a number of years De La Rue dismissed him in 1938.

-In order to placate his father he joined the Inner Temple and went through the motions of studying to become a barrister, but in the late 1930s he was essentially living the life of a playboy from his bridge earnings.
-He was winning up to £2,500 per annum tax free (around £140,000 at 2016 prices).
+In order to placate his father he joined the Inner Temple and went through the motions of studying to become a barrister, but never graduated.

 He later wrote a book that contains a description of the Acol system of : Bridge is an Easy Game, published in 1952 by Falcon Press, London.
 He was still earning money from playing and writing newspaper columns about bridge until 1952, when his developing political career became his priority.